freedomofpress/securedrop/docs/journalist.rst

 * **Tails updates**
 * **SecureDrop workstation updates**

 You should apply Tails updates to your Tails drive as they are released, as they often contain critical security fixes.
 The *Journalist Workstation* Tails drive, once booted and connected to Tor, will alert you if upgrades are available.
 For most Tails upgrades, you can simply follow the steps in the Tails Upgrader that appears on screen to update your Tails drive.
-However, sometimes Tails upgrades are "manual" which means that you should follow the instructions in `Tails Upgrade Documentation`_ to upgrade the drives.
+However, sometimes Tails upgrades are "manual," which means that you should follow the instructions in the `Tails Upgrade Documentation`_ to upgrade the drives.
 Talk to your SecureDrop administrator if you have trouble.

 .. include:: includes/update-gui.txt